go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 ####  uint

-* `uint` stands for unsigned integer, meaning non negative integers
+* `uint` stands for unsigned integer, meaning non-negative integers
 * different sizes are available:
 	* `uint8` ranges from `0 to 2 ** 8 - 1`
   	* `uint16` ranges from `0 to 2 ** 16 - 1`